brevdev/brev_docs/docs/README.md

 Our roadmap is constantly evolving with feedback from our users.
 Here are some of the things we are thinking about.

 - **Eject:** Eject your project at any point to host it yourself and get under the hood.
 Access all the configuration details and source code without worrying about them at the start of your project.
-- **Project Environments:** Create multiple isolated environments to develop on ex. (staging, prod, dev)
+- **Project Environments:** Create multiple isolated environments to develop on ex. (staging, prod, dev) and promote between.
 - **Cron Jobs** Create and manage cron jobs without any extra setup.
 - **Application monitoring, alerting:** Get crash alerts and performance monitoring out of the box or hook up (Sentry, APM, etc).
-- **Robust Logging and Querying** Search and query for relevant logs to quickly debug your application
+- **Robust Logging and Tracing** Search and query for relevant logs to quickly debug your application and trace events.

 Use this quickstart guide to jump into Brev.
 If you have any lingering questions, [please e-mail us](nader+docs@brev.dev)